 Demobilization and Project Close-Out

-- Reassignment of skilled workers to pipeline projects where possible
+- Skilled workers reassigned to pipeline projects where possible

 1. What is end-to-end manpower supply in shipyards?

-End-to-end manpower supply covers the full workforce lifecycle for shipbuilding projects.
-This includes recruitment, trade testing, certification verification, visa processing, mobilization, site onboarding, workforce management, compliance monitoring, and demobilization after project completion.
+End-to-end manpower supply covers the full workforce lifecycle for shipbuilding projects — including recruitment, trade testing, certification verification, visa processing, mobilization, site onboarding, workforce management, compliance monitoring, and demobilization after project completion.

 2. Why do shipyards rely on international manpower?

 Shipbuilding requires specialized trades such as certified welders, pipe fitters, and marine electricians.
-Many shipyards source skilled labor globally to meet project deadlines, manage peak workloads, and access experienced maritime professionals.
+Many shipyards source skilled labour globally to meet project deadlines, manage peak workloads, and access experienced maritime professionals not available in sufficient numbers locally.

 3. How is quality ensured when hiring shipyard workers?

-Quality is maintained through pre-deployment trade testing, certification checks, welding procedure qualification verification, and coordination with classification bodies such as the International Maritime Organization, Lloyd’s Register, DNV, and the American Bureau of Shipping.
-Ongoing supervision and performance monitoring further reduce rework risks.
+Quality is maintained through pre-deployment trade testing, certification checks, welding procedure qualification verification, and coordination with classification bodies such as the IMO, Lloyd’s Register, DNV, and ABS.
+Ongoing supervision and performance monitoring further reduce rework risks across the project lifecycle.

 4. What are the key roles typically required in a shipyard project?